AndreaDejanGrande/Triglav/doc/FAQ.md

 It comes down to choice of operating system for their various features.
-Linux offers specialised mining distributions, much better long term stability, remote monitoring and security, while Windows offers overclocking tools that can achieve much more than sgminer can do on Linux.
+Linux offers specialised mining distributions, much better long term stability, remote monitoring and security, while Windows offers overclocking tools that can achieve much more than Triglav can do on Linux.
 YMMV.

-## Can I mine with sgminer on a Mac?
+## Can I mine with Triglav on a Mac?

-`sgminer` will compile on OSX, but the performance of GPU mining is compromised due to the OpenCL implementation on OSX, there is no temperature or fanspeed monitoring, and the cooling design will usually not cope with constant usage leading to a high risk of thermal damage.
+`Triglav` will compile on OSX, but the performance of GPU mining is compromised due to the OpenCL implementation on OSX, there is no temperature or fanspeed monitoring, and the cooling design will usually not cope with constant usage leading to a high risk of thermal damage.